dacsang97/safaribooks/README.md

 4. Click "Export"
 5. Save the file (the tool will auto-detect this format)

+### Option 3: Browser Extension Export Format

+The tool also supports the standard browser extension export format (array of cookie objects) that many cookie export extensions use.
+Simply export your cookies in JSON format and save them as `cookies.json` or any other name.

 **Note:** The CLI automatically detects which format you're using, so you don't need to specify the format.

 ## Usage